Welsh onions are easy to grow. They are cool-season crops. They are best planted in spring or autumn.

-Welsh onion winter care.
+Welsh onion winter care

 - Where the ground freezes in winter, pot up Welsh onion divisions and bring them indoors to a cool, bright spot to overwinter.

-Harvesting, Storing and Preparing Welsh Onions
+Harvesting and Storing Welsh Onions

 - Harvest Welsh onions when they are about as thick as a pencil and at least 6 inches (15cm) tall or more.